-The event was part of the 6th Annual National Week of Action Against School Pushout (October 3-11), coordinated by the Dignity in Schools Campaign (DSC), a national coalition of 98 organizations led by youth, parents, educators, civil rights leaders and social justice advocates that promotes alternatives to zero-tolerance discipline policies.
-Such policies have been found to result in much higher suspension and expulsion rates and referrals to law enforcement, often for minor misbehavior, fueling a "school-to-prison" pipeline.
+The event [is/was] part of the 8th Annual National Week of Action Against School Pushout (October 21-29), coordinated by the Dignity in Schools Campaign (DSC), a national coalition of over 100 organizations led by youth, parents, educators, civil rights leaders and social justice advocates that promotes alternatives to zero-tolerance discipline policies and calls for the removal of regularly stationed police officers in schools.
+Such policies have been found to result in much higher suspension rates and referrals to law enforcement for students of color, often for minor misbehavior, fueling a "school-to-prison" pipeline.